 First Task Uses a Form-Type Screen

 Use the Display the Next Assigned Task to the Task Assignee setting when you understand that this Task assignee will be assigned multiple Tasks during the same Request regardless of whomever that Task assignee is.
-This becomes convenient for that Task assignee to display the next Task immediately after submitting the current Task in that Request, especially if other elements and connectors are between Form Task and/or Manual Task elements so that Tasks are assigned quickly.
+This becomes convenient for that Task assignee to display the next Task immediately after submitting the current Task in that Request, especially if other objects and connectors are between Start Event and/or Manual Task objects so that Tasks are assigned quickly.

-Follow these steps to configure a Start Event element to display an interstitial Screen after the initial Task in that Request completes:
+Follow these steps to configure a Start Event object to display an interstitial Screen after the initial Task in that Request completes:

-Select the Start Event element from the Process model in which to configure it to display an interstitial Screen after the first Task completes.
+Select the Start Event object from the Process model in which to configure it to display an interstitial Screen after the first Task completes.

 Ensure that the Configuration panel displays.
 If not, show it.
-Panels to configure this element display.
+Panels to configure this object display.

 Locate the Display Next Assigned Task to Task Assignee setting.
-It is selected by default when the Start Event element is added to the Process model.
+It is selected by default when the Start Event object is added to the Process model.

 Select the Display Next Assigned Task to Task Assignee setting.
 The Screen Interstitial setting displays.